-Effective verbal communication is often an exercise in clarity.
+Effective verbal communication (or oral communication) is often an exercise in clarity.
 The quicker (and clearer) you convey your message, the better.
 And that is one of the most difficult things.
 When it comes to speaking – many get emotional, speak unprepared, lack thought structure.
 Some just shy away.

 Follow these ‘ground rules’ for effective verbal communication: